quale-quest/sql-mvc/README.md

 In 1991 Oracle added a few extensions to SQL to create Procedural SQL, so now I have added a few more extensions to SQL, to create QUery Application Language Extensions (QUALE) - it is that simple.

-**Recent change log: Divout popup, Automatic JIT compiler, Windows Installer and dev environment with syntax highlighting.**
+**Recent change log: Added My-SQL and MS-SQL drivers.
+Updated Node version- caused a lot of breakage.**

 Please join our new Google group to comment on, or discuss the technology : [sql-mvc-talk](https://groups.google.com/group/sql-mvc-talk)

 *Alpha version 0.0 Notice: When evaluating SQL-MVC keep in mind this project is still version 0.0.x- alpha/preview release.
-The GUI looks old and clunky, but it is fully customisable and will be modernised, a lot of stuff is not 100% polished or even to spec, try and pick up the key points we are trying to demonstrate not shortcomings or bugs (although all feedback is welcome). *
+A lot of stuff is not 100% polished or even to spec, try and pick up the key points we are trying to demonstrate not shortcomings or bugs (although all feedback is welcome). *